Robert Abajyan: Early life

 Abajyan was born in 1996 in Yerevan.
-In 2003 he attended Yerevan's Basic School No. 147 in Kanaker-Zeytun District.
-He graduated in 2012 and attended Yerevan State Basic Medical College which he graduated in 2014 with a degree in dental technology.
+In 2003, he attended Yerevan's Basic School No. 147 in Kanaker-Zeytun District.
+He graduated in 2012 and attended Yerevan State Basic Medical College, which he graduated in 2014 with a degree in dental technology.
 He then attended Medical Institute named after Mother Teresa later same year.

 Military service

 Abajyan went to compulsory military service in 2014.
 Due to high military performance, he was promoted to junior sergeant.

 Armenian–Azerbaijani clashes

-On the night of 1–2 April 2016 along the northeastern part of the NKR-Azerbaijan contact line units of Azerbaijani Armed Forces carried out large-scale attacks against the Armenian side.
+On the night of 1–2 April 2016 along the northeastern part of the NKR-Azerbaijan contact line, units of the Azerbaijani Armed Forces carried out large-scale attacks against the Armenian side.
 After the use of artillery, groups of Azerbaijani forces commenced an infantry attack.
 Under the leadership of captain Armenak Urfanyan, a smaller number of Armenian border soldiers started to provide heavy resistance.
-After two failed attempts of penetration and a loss of a tank, Azeri forces withdrew to their initial positions and resumed the artillery bombardments on the contact line.
+After two failed attempts of penetration and a loss of a tank, Azerbaijani forces withdrew to their initial positions and resumed the artillery bombardments on the contact line.
 Captain Urfanyan and Yazidi-Armenian machine-gunner Kyaram Sloyan were soon killed.

-After the death of the commander, Robert Abajyan, who had suffered a wound in his leg by that time, took upon himself to proceed with the resistance.
-After the penetration of Azeri forces inside the line, he brought his wounded comrade machine-gunner Andranik Zohrabyan into the trench cell, which was located at a distance of 30 meters (98 feet).
+After the death of the commander, Robert Abajyan, who had suffered a wound in his leg by that time, took it upon himself to proceed with the resistance.
+After the penetration of Azerbaijani forces inside the line, he brought his wounded comrade machine-gunner Andranik Zohrabyan into the trench cell, which was located at a distance of 30 meters (98 feet).

-In the trench cell Abajyan contacts with the battalion commander and provides valuable information on the operational situation.
+In the trench cell Abajyan contacted the battalion commander and provided valuable information on the operational situation.
 He informed about possible dangers to the commander of the group that hurried to aid.
 After Andranik Zohrabyan bled to death, Abajyan continued to fight alone from the cell against a large number of enemy forces.
-After spotting the approaching Azeri soldiers, he attracted their attention by raising his hands and pretended to surrender, while secretly keeping an exposed hand grenade.
+After spotting the approaching Azerbaijani soldiers, he attracted their attention by raising his hands and pretended to surrender, while secretly keeping an exposed hand grenade.

-Allowing 2 Azeri soldiers to approach, Abajyan blew himself up with a grenade committing suicide.
-It's not clear if he could kill or wound any enemy soldier with his action.
-Having made that decision, he radioed in and said, as a last request, "Under no circumstances are you to abandon this position!"
+Allowing two Azerbaijani soldiers to approach, Abajyan blew himself up with a grenade, committing suicide.
+It's not clear if he could have killed or wounded any enemy soldier with his action.
+Having made that decision, he radioed in and said, "Mister Colonel, Mister Colonel, I want you to tell everyone that in this position my men have died, my brothers have died, there have been Turks on this soil.
+I am now dragging (Inaudible) I want you to tell everyone, anyone that gives up this position they're mother (explosion)."

-On 8 April, after a mutual agreement was reached in advance between both parties, bodies of Abajyan and Zohrabyan were found as a result of body searching operations.
+On 8 April, after a mutual agreement was reached in advance between both parties, the bodies of Abajyan and Zohrabyan were found as a result of body searching operations.